bertofurth/Seagate-Central-Toolchain/README.md

      cd gcc-11.2.0
      ./contrib/download_prerequisites

-Now that all the required source code is present we change directories back to the base working directory.
+Now that all the required source code is present, we change directories back to the base working directory.

     cd ../..